WICG/attribution-reporting-api/README.md

 }
 ```

-At the time window.open() is invoked, if the associated window must has a [transient activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation), an impression event will be created and handled following [Handling an impression event](#handling-an-impression-event).
+At the time window.open() is invoked, if the associated window has a [transient activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation), an impression event will be created and handled following [Handling an impression event](#handling-an-impression-event).

 ### Handling an impression event